The Sketchbook of Wisdom: Now Available at a Special Discount

-We know Ben Graham as the father of value investing.
+We know Ben Graham as the father of value investing and the first real teacher of the subject.
 His book, The Intelligent Investor, has changed the lives of many, particularly Warren Buffett’s, who was one of Graham’s students at Columbia Business School.

 Graham played a significant role in shaping Buffett’s career and investment philosophy.
 But as Buffett has mentioned at several occasions, Graham’s influence on him extended well beyond lessons on analyzing financial statements.